brightway-lca/brightway-documentation/source/content/cheatsheet/lca.md

 You can use both `use_distributions` *and* `use_arrays` in a calculation.

-**Q:** How do I generate a new set of results when doing stochastic LCA?
+### How do I generate a new set of results when doing stochastic LCA?

 ```python
 next(lca_object)